Phlogi/tezos-snapshots/README.md

 - File name shows block number and level

 # Public list of peers :handshake:
-- Updated daily
+- Updated daily :repeat:
-- Format ready for tezos connect and trust commands
+- One peer per line, format is ready for tezos connect and trust commands.

 # Scripting :page_with_curl:
 ## Get latest release